 Adele Kenny is the author of 23 books (poetry and nonfiction).
 Her poems, reviews, and articles have been published worldwide, and her poems have appeared in books and anthologies published by Crown, Tuttle, Shambhala, and McGraw-Hill.
 She served as associate editor of The Antiquer: Fine Art & Antiques from 2000-2005 and has been poetry editor of Tiferet Journal since 2006.

 Certified by the State of New Jersey Department of Law and Public Safety, Division of Criminal Justice, Police Training Commission, Adele taught police report writing at the John H. Stamler Police Academy in Scotch Plains, NJ (1998-2008).
 Her teaching background includes 20 years full-time employment as a secondary-level English teacher, creative writing specialist, and teacher of the gifted and talented.
 She has also taught graduate-level courses in creative writing at the College of New Rochelle (NY), satellite courses at Rockland County Community College (NY), and has worked for the Middlesex County College Division of Community Education (NJ).
-In addition to other volunteer work, she is a Shade Tree Commissioner (appointed 2014) and an Environmental Commissioner (appointed 2015) for the Borough of Fanwood.
+In addition to other volunteer work, she is a Shade Tree Commissioner (appointed 2014) for the Borough of Fanwood.

 Click Links Below to Visit Adele Online